cecy84/dsc-phase-1-project-v2-4-master/README.md

 From the plot here are the key insights:

-*Adventure: This genre leads in average gross revenue, indicating high market demand and profitability.
+**Adventure**- This genre leads in average gross revenue, indicating high market demand and profitability.
-*Animation: Close behind Adventure, Animation movies also show significant revenue potential.
+**Animation**- Close behind Adventure, Animation movies also show significant revenue potential.
-*Science Fiction and Fantasy: These genres follow, suggesting strong interest and financial returns.
+**Science Fiction and Fantasy**- These genres follow, suggesting strong interest and financial returns.
-*Family and Action: These genres are also prominent, highlighting their appeal to wide audiences.
+**Family and Action**- These genres are also prominent, highlighting their appeal to wide audiences.
-*Western, Comedy, War, and TV Movie: These genres, while still profitable, show relatively lower average gross revenues.
+Western, Comedy, War, and TV Movie: These genres, while still profitable, show relatively lower average gross revenues.

 ## Popularity vs. Total Gross Scatter plot
 The scatter plot below illustrates the relationship between a movie's popularity and its total gross revenue.